hemantksingh/messup-learn/Cloud and Infrastructure/Kubernetes/Overview.md

 ### Service Mesh

-A [servie mesh](https://www.hashicorp.com/resources/what-is-a-service-mesh) allows you to move cross cutting concerns in a microservices architecture like service discovery, service-to-service and origin-to-service security and monitoring capabilities outside your applications into the infrastructure layer that can be configured as code.
+A [servie mesh](https://www.hashicorp.com/resources/what-is-a-service-mesh) allows you to move cross cutting concerns in a microservice architecture like service discovery, service-to-service and origin-to-service security and monitoring capabilities outside your applications into the infrastructure layer that can be configured as code.
 The policy configurations can be consistently applied to the whole ecosystem of microservices; enforced on both north-south (via the mesh proxy as a gateway) as well east-west traffic (via the same mesh proxy as a sidecar container).

 Rather than making your applications aware of the cross cutting concerns like implementing timeouts and retry, implementing tracing via OpenTracing Zipkin, instrument applications to produce Prometheus metrics or implement mutual TLS for encryption, a service mesh provides these capabilities as a service configurable via a unified [control plane](https://blog.envoyproxy.io/service-mesh-data-plane-vs-control-plane-2774e720f7fc).
 Ultimately, the goal of a control plane is to set policy that will eventually be enacted by the data plane.